 Thousands of students at TU Berlin are still enrolled in Diplom or Magister degree programs.
 You are not alone.
 However, the University would like to discontinue these degree programs as quickly as possible and is within its legal right to do so, pursuant to Section 126 of the Berlin State Higher Education Act.
 The Act requires universities to set a fixed date, by which students have a final opportunity to take the final exam.
 After this date, the degree program is considered discontinued.
 If you are nearly finished and require a deadline extension, you must submit a special request for more time (Härtefallantrag).
 More information about special requests for discontinuing degree programs

 In light of the many inquiries we have recently received, we want to encourage you to not accept every condition imposed by lecturers.
 As students, you have clear rights you can invoke.
 You can often already determine whether a requirement in your course is unlawful by taking a look at the General Study and Examination Regulations.
-You can find reader friendly versions with the most commonly relevant regulations and laws here.
+There is a list of reader friendly versions with the most commonly relevant regulations and laws.

 How to contact us: